 A Decertification Petition alleging that the incumbent Exclusively Recognized Employee Organization no longer represents a majority of the employees in an established appropriate unit may be filed with the Employee Relations Officer only during the first month following the first full year of recognition.
-Thereafter, a petition of decertification may be filed during the thirty (30) day period commencing ninety(90) days prior to the termination date of a Memorandum of Understanding then having been in effect three of Understanding by the parties.
+Thereafter, a petition of decertification may be filed during the thirty (30) day period commencing ninety (90) days prior to the termination date of a Memorandum of Understanding then having been in effect three (3) years or less or at any time during which a Memorandum of Understanding is not in effect.
+If the Memorandum of Understanding has expired, there shall be no decertification petition filed for the first sixty (60) days from which the Board agrees to go to mediation and for any future extensions of the Memorandum of Understanding by the parties.
 A Decertification Petition may be filed by employees or their representative, or any employee organization, and shall contain the following information and documentation declared by the duly authorized signatory under penalty of perjury to be true, correct, and complete: